enji7/runeemon/README.md

 ## Getting started

-runEEmon has been developed on Ubuntu Linux, and also tested on Windows 10.
+runEEmon has been developed on Ubuntu Linux, and also tested (to some extent) on Windows 10.

 To run the examples below on your machine, take the following preparations first: